-The National AIHA began membership renewal in October for 2019.
+The National AIHA began 2020 membership renewal in October.
 Local section members who are also National AIHA members are encouraged to pay their dues through the National AIHA.
 If you are a Pittsburgh AIHA member ONLY, your dues must be paid directly to the Pittsburgh Local Section as noted below.
-Pittsburgh AIHA dues continues to be $25 per year in 2019.
-Remember that you must be a member in good standing to take advantage of reduced meeting fees, Natl. e-learning subscription, etc. Your participation is key to our success -- please renew by January 1!
+Pittsburgh AIHA dues continue to be $25 per year in 2020.
+Remember that you must be a member in good standing to take advantage of reduced meeting fees, Natl.
+AIHA e-learning subscription, etc. Your participation is key to our success -- please renew by January 1, 2020!
 STUDENT AND RETIRED MEMBERS ARE FREE.

 Pay Local Section Dues Through National AIHA (for Natl.
 AIHA Members Only):